 Command Description Argument n and Information demlosgtp n Sets/displays the position to which the actuator will run upon loss of the Demand signal (LOS).
 This command has no effect if the actuator is set to "sip" (stay in place). n = desired position of actuator expressed as a percentage of actuator travel in decimal form (e.g., 50% = 50.00). trimdem4ma 4 Trims the Demand analog-to-digital sensing circuit to be accurate at 4 mA.
 This command should only be used when the Demand signal at the actuator is exactly 4.0 mA.
-Trim is factory set and should not normally require recalibration. this trim can only be performed at 4 mA. trimdem20ma 20 Trims the Demand analog-to-digital sensing circuit to be accurate at 20 mA.
+Trim is factory set and should not normally require recalibration. " 4 " is the only acceptable value; this trim can only be performed at 4 mA. trimdem20ma 20 Trims the Demand analog-to-digital sensing circuit to be accurate at 20 mA.
 This command should only be used when the Demand signal at the actuator is exactly 20.0 mA.
-Trim is factory set and should not normally require recalibration. this trim can only be performed at 20 mA.
+Trim is factory set and should not normally require recalibration.